 The bottleneck of the simulation-based design approach is building a detailed and accurate BES model to predict thermal loads.
 This work is time-consuming and requires many inputs.
 Having access to a software package that can estimate hourly thermal loads with minimal user input will be beneficial.
 Additionally, GHE sizing tools should be improved to allow highly customizable designs of the GHE so that the GHE performance can be optimized based on the given thermal loads and the constraints of the available land area for installing the GHE.

 The goal of this project is to develop a web-based and user-friendly techno-economic analysis tool for quickly assessing the viability of applying GSHP for a given residential or commercial building.
-This tool is based on EnergyPlus and OpenStudio (NREL 2020), the US Department of Energy’s (DOE’s) flagship program in BES, and the latest development in GHE modeling, which can quickly simulate the performance of highly customized GHE designs with satisfactory accuracy (Spitler et al. 2022a, Spitler et al. 2022b).
+This tool is based on EnergyPlus and OpenStudio (NREL 2020), the US Department of Energy’s (DOE’s) flagship program in BES, and the latest development in GHE modeling, which can quickly simulate the performance of highly customized GHE designs with satisfactory accuracy (Spitler et al. 2020 and 2021).
+The project will initially consider systems in which the GHE is expected to meet the majority of the thermal load and the hybrid configuration, which uses a combination of GHE and conventional heat rejection/addition equipment may be included in the future.

-This paper reviews the implementation of a web-based GSHP screening tool, including an automated process for creating GSHP system simulation and sizing GHE within a given rectangular land area; the interfaces of the web-based screening tool; and examples of the screening results of GSHP applications in 16 prototype commercial buildings at 15 climate zones.
+This paper reviews the implementation of a web-based GSHP screening tool, including an automated process for creating GSHP system simulation and sizing GHE within a given rectangular land area; the interfaces of the web-based screening tool; and examples of the screening results of GSHP applications in 16 prototype commercial buildings in the 15 climate zones in the US.

 Methodology